Urban90/deepFlow/README.md

 **GPU Version** (default)

+(Nvidia GPU ONLY)

 `bash deepflow <folder of DICOM files> gpu`

 **CPU Version**

 `bash deepflow <folder of DICOM ZIP files> cpu`

+**ARM Version**

+*aarch64* is now supported.
+The latest Apple M1 (and later M2, M3 and so on) based macOS systems are now compatible with DeepFlow AI!

+Tested on a MacBook Pro with M1 Max and 64 GB RAM

+`bash deepflow <folder of DICOM ZIP files> arm`

 *First run will pull the required Docker image which might take some time depending on the internet connection and the bandwidth.*